-- You must be Belgian
+- You must be Belgian.

 Minors must also meet a fourth requirement: they must be registered where one of their parents has been registered.

-- a photocopy of your passport;
+- A copy of your passport.

-Since the nature of the documents required may differ according to the local situation, we would recommend that you contact your embassy or consulate beforehand;
+Since the nature of the documents required may differ according to the local situation, we would recommend that you contact your consulate beforehand;

 Once you have registered, please alert the consulate or embassy to:

-- Any change in your own civil status or that of members of your family, by submitting an original excerpt from the relevant document, e.g. marriage certificate, divorce certificate, birth certificate, adoption certificate or name change deed);
+- Any change in your own civil status or that of members of your family, by submitting an original excerpt from the relevant document, e.g. marriage certificate, divorce certificate, birth certificate, adoption certificate or name change deed).

-- any change in the composition of your household;
+- Any change in the composition of your household.

-- your wish to alter your voting method if you have been registered as a voter.
+- Your wish to alter your voting method if you have been registered as a voter.